Food Donations for Cultural Fashion Show Needed

 Dear Families,

-Thank you for your continued support!
+Thank you for your continued support and engagement!

 PS/IS 48 is honored to have been recognized as a Kindness Certified School in 2025; Kindness Grows Here!